Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Replaced `CommandPromptWrite()`

-`CommandPromptWrite()` used to be the helper for UESH to write its own prompt, but it's eventually replaced by the more powerful `WriteShellPrompt()` to accommodate all possible cases, like custom
+`CommandPromptWrite()` used to be the helper for UESH to write its own prompt, but it's eventually replaced by the more powerful `WriteShellPrompt()` to accommodate all possible cases, like custom variables, and so on.